memphis-cs/skills-test-2019-fall/README.md

 ![A class diagram](./s09a_after_class_diagram.svg)

-Once this association is added, the `show` page must be updated to display associated records, like this:
+Once this association is added, the seed data must be updated to use the association, and the `show` page must be updated to display associated records, like this:

 ![A screen shot of a webpage](./s09a_after_show_page.png)

-Hint: To complete this task, you should need to create a new migration that add a FK column and to modify only the existing model classes and the existing `show` view.
+Hint: To complete this task, you should need to

+- create a new migration that add a FK column,
+- update the existing model classes,
+- update the existing database seeds, and
+- update the existing `show` view.

 ## Part 3.
 Test Submission